deeputech/deeputech.github.io/_posts/2020-06-12-my-vr-gaming-pc-build.md

 published: true
 featured: false
 tags:
   - windows
   - vr
   - gaming
 canonical_url: "https://deepu.tech/my-vr-gaming-pc-build/"
 cover_image: "https://i.imgur.com/EuNcfsv.jpg"
 devto_id: 353690
 devto_url: "https://dev.to/deepu105/my-pc-build-for-vr-gaming-2n79"
 ---

-Please follow me on [Twitter](https://twitter.com/deepu105) for updates and let me know what can be improved in the post.

----

 I built my first PC when I was in high school, in 2003.
 It was an Intel Pentium 4 system, not high specs or anything, just whatever I could afford at that time.
 I loved that PC like a child and it served me quite well for the next few years.
 I used it for Photoshop, 3DS max, some light gaming, and so on.